joel-marks/jm/content/_index.md

   tag=h1
   lifeLike=true
 >}}
-You have already started
-a process of positive change.
+You're doing ok.
 {{< /typeit >}}

+Let's try great.<br>
+No fuss.
+No fancy method.
+No homework.<br>
+—
-Solution Focused brief coaching can work for you, and quickly. <br>No fuss.
-No fancy method to learn.
-And no homework.
-Most clients see results in two or three sessions.
-In the context of just one useful conversation, you will rediscover skills and strategies that that you have used to solve problems before.
+Solution Focused brief coaching can work for you, and quickly.
+In the context a useful conversation, you will rediscover skills and strategies that that you have used to solve problems before.
 YOU can inspire your own growth, foster resilience, and drive positive change.

 I only work with methods that have a good evidence base.
 If you are looking to move forward with something in your life, get in touch to find out more.